 Another way to pick a flight using FR24 is to look at the departure board of a specific airport.
 It is done by using the following URL

-In the following example, here is the departure board of Amsterdam Airport.
+In the following example, here is the departure board of Orlando Airport.

 Replicate a historic flight

-Here are a few Virtual Airlines with good Historic Routes database :
+Here are a few Virtual Airlines with a good Historic Routes database :

-After all, we are free to operate any airline between any pair of airport.
+After all, we are free to operate any airline between any pair of the airport.
 This is the beauty of simulation.
-No 5th Freedom regulation here !
+No 5th Freedom regulation here!

 Fly a business jet flight

-Because why not ?
+Because why not?
 Depending on the route, several quality business jets add-ons have the range to operate across the Atlantic.
 See below for suggestions of addons.
-Also, for those who don’t have a slot, it could be a great opportunity to take-off from a more secondary airport.
+Also, for those who don’t have a slot, it could be a great opportunity to take off from a more secondary airport.
+PMDG has also released their BBJ Expansion for the NGXu, meaning that you are now able to cross the Atlantic using a Boeing 737 with a realistic payload and fuel reserves.
+This is a good change!

 Here are a few selection of aircraft for P3D and X-Plane that suit well the transatlantic routes

 It is paramount that pilots are familiar with the operation of these aircraft.
 Due to the huge amount of traffic, ATC will be under a heavy workload.
 Pilots need to be reactive and able to comply as quickly as possible with ATC instructions.
+Expect instructions such as holding, radar vectoring, direct to and so forth.
 Hence, we advise you use an add-on aircraft that you are familiar with.
-Since the event kicks off at 1100Z, and many of you will have slots that are pushed way further in the afternoon, it could be a good idea to use Friday or Saturday to do a small training flight, and make sure you are familiar with all aspects of the aircraft.
+Since the event kicks off at 1100Z, and many of you will have slots that are pushed way further in the afternoon, it could be a good idea to use Friday or Saturday morning to do a small training flight, and make sure you are familiar with all aspects of the aircraft.

-And in case of problem, remember the motto in this order : aviate (fly the aircraft, down to manual flying if required), navigate (avoid terrain, fly the assigned route), communicate (report problems if any, aknowledge ATC transmissions, do not block the frequency with transmissions longer than necessary.
+And in case of problem, remember the motto in this order: aviate (fly the aircraft, down to manual flying if required), navigate (avoid terrain, fly the assigned route), communicate (report problems if any, acknowledge ATC transmissions, do not block the frequency with transmissions longer than necessary.
 Two clicks on the mike can save a lot of time.)

 Setting up the sim – client, model matching and scenery.

-Participating at such an event is not only about chatting with real ATC : it is also about seeing other aircraft that are not AI, but flown by other pilots.
+Participating in such an event is not only about chatting with real ATC: it is also about seeing other aircraft that are not AI, but flown by other pilots.

 With each client, you first need to download the most recent version (or update it if you have it installed) and then log in using your VATSIM credentials.
 If you’re not already signed up, you can do that here.
 You will need to note your VATSIM CID and password, as these are what connect you to the server.
 Ensure you then input your name, home base and choose a server.
 You ideally should choose one that is closest for the best experience.